JialingYu/AI-for-Trading/natural language processing/README.md

 As we can see from above notebook, using regular expression to process txt file and extract info from scratch is difficult.
 Luckily we have the `beautifulsoup` library which can be used to directly process HTML website.

 #### use `beautifulsoup` to process 10-Ks in HTML or XML format.

+We can use the `beautifulsoup` constructor to parse a html website.